fsalum/puppet-redis/README.md

     }

 By default, this sysctl parameter will not be enabled.
 Furthermore, you will need the sysctl module defined in the [Modulefile](https://github.com/fsalum/puppet-redis/blob/master/Modulefile) file.

+* service restart

+If you need to execute a controlled restart of redis after changes due master/slave relationships to avoid that both are restarted at the same time use the parameter below.

+    class { 'redis':
+      service_restart => false
+    }

+By default service restart is true.

 Copyright and License
 ---------------------